lukasoppermann/veare-pre-next/storage/app/articles/150917-easy-development-using-homestead.md

 author: Lukas Oppermann
 category: code
 preview: The why and how of using the homestead vagrant box.
 A virtual machine build by Taylor Otwell, the creator of Laravel.
 With homestead you have a plug and play virtual box for all your php projects.
+description: Improve your development by using homestead the easiest, plug and play virutal machine for any php app.
 ---

 > In this post we will setup homestead on your machine and get a Laravel installation up an running.
 Note, that while homestead is created by Taylor Otwell, the guy behind Laravel & Lumen, you can use it for any php project, no matter what framework you use.